ShamylZakariya/KesslerSyndrome/NOTES.md

 ## Presently

-- Player
+- Player Features
-    - tesselate the legs
-    - needs SVG body
-    - needs "fronds" (?)
     - needs weapon
+    - particle emitter needs a "velocity" value which is added to each emitted particle to accommodate moving emitters

+- Player Bugs
+    - group origin dot is being drawn!
+Why!?

+- need a viewport controller which follows Player.
+    - should "aim" camera somewhere between player and the planetoid center
+    - should manage an up vector

+- Make my #includes use paths, not just the filename

-Svg Group needs a "find element by Id", because the path thing works but is awful
+- Svg Group needs a "find element by Id", because the path thing works but is awful

 - Kill XmlMultiTree - I'm not even using it, and it adds complexity.